Open Gaps

 Whether c is independently determined or derivable from the other fundamental constants is a key open question.
 The three constants hbar, c, G may be reducible to fewer independent structural paramete

-Gap 2 Massless observer spectrum
+Gap 2 Type-I quantum spectrum

 Gap 3 Causal structure